Kundalini and the Autonomic Nervous System

 The lower three chakras govern our primal functions and are deeply intertwined with the Enteric Nervous System (ENS), the “second brain” in our gut.

 • The solar plexus chakra (Manipura) corresponds directly to the solar plexus (or celiac plexus) of nerves and the bulk of the ENS.
 It innervates the digestive organs and is linked to the adrenal glands, which regulate our stress response (cortisol) and metabolism.
 This makes it the seat of personal power and “gut feelings.”
+This region synthesizes most of the body’s serotonin, a neurotransmitter critical for mood regulation and signal transmission between the Enteric Nervous System and the brain.

 • The sacral chakra (Svadhisthana) aligns with the sacral plexus, which innervates the reproductive organs and bladder, as well as the gonads (ovaries/testes).
 It governs our emotions, sexuality, and creativity.